Wirecloud/docker-wirecloud/1.3-kubernetes-deployments/wirecloud-deployment/README.md

 How to install:
-***Make sure you have  an installed kubernetes cluster node and kubectl tool to manage kubernetes deployments*** -first of all create persistent volume that service uses. edit volume file's #change this part create volume with the following command
+***Make sure you have  an installed kubernetes cluster node and kubectl tool to manage kubernetes deployments***

+- Create persistent volume that service uses. edit volume file's #change this part create volume with the following command
-'kubectl apply -f wirecloud-data-volume.yaml'
+'kubectl apply -f wirecloud-static-volume.yaml'

--create persistent volume with the following command 'kubectl apply -f wirecloud-data-persistentvolumeclaim.yaml'
+-create persistent volume with the following command 'kubectl apply -f wirecloud-static-persistentvolumeclaim.yaml'

 -Edit the deployment file's #change this part create deployment with the following command:
-'kubectl apply -f wirecloud-data-volume.yaml'
+'kubectl apply -f wirecloud-deployment.yaml'

 -edit service file's #change this part create service with the following command: